MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-hadoop-getting-started.md

 You can obtain these data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 >[!NOTE]
 > RevoScaleR (and this manual) assumes the existence of directories “/var/RevoShare” and “/var/RevoShare/$USER” in the native file system and “/user/RevoShare” and “/user/RevoShare/$USER” in the Hadoop Distributed File System on the Hadoop cluster.
 Other writable directories may be substituted, but some examples may need to be modified.
 This manual also assumes the existence of a writable directory “/share” on the Hadoop Distributed File System.
-If this directory does not exist, or is not writable by ***Microsoft R Services*** users, another writable directory must be substituted in the examples.
+If this directory does not exist, or is not writable by Microsoft R Server users, another writable directory must be substituted in the examples.

 ## A Tutorial Introduction to RevoScaleR in Hadoop